-Outbound Compliance Setup
+Outbound & SMS Compliance

 Before you can make outbound calls or send SMS through Guava, your organization needs to complete a set of carrier and regulatory registrations.
-This guide walks you through the full process in order.
+They're required — you can't make outbound calls or send SMS without them — and several have prerequisite relationships, so the order matters.
+All registrations are submitted from the Guava Compliance page; Guava handles submission and coordination with carriers on your behalf.

 Why this matters